-Buying an espresso machine to produce the perfect coffee will depend on a number of things.
-The make, time, durability and of course the cost of the equipment not forgetting a few other minute factors that will influence your decision.
-Before buying any espresso machine it is important to know how they work as well as their advantages and disadvantages.
-This will greatly assist in making the right purchase thereby suiting your likes.
+Buying an espresso machine to produce the perfect coffee will depend on several things.
+The make, time, durability, and of course, the cost of the equipment, not forgetting a few other minute factors that will influence your decision.
+Before buying any espresso machine, it is important to know how they work as well as their advantages and disadvantages.
+This will greatly assist in making the right purchase, thereby suiting your likes.

 Manual Espresso Machine

 - Direct Lever Machines – This machine is much similar to the spring piston lever in its operations.
-The major difference, however is the placement of the lever which is different in comparison to the spring piston.
-Here, you can control the pressure, temperature and the amount of water that will be incorporated into the making of your coffee much like the spring piston.
-It is important to know how the different blends will need different pressures to produce the best coffee.
+The major difference, however, is the placement of the lever, which is different in comparison to the spring piston.
+Here, you can control the pressure, temperature, and the amount of water that will be incorporated into the making of your coffee, much like the spring piston.
+It is important to know how different blends will need different pressures to produce the best coffee.

-The semi- automatic espresso machine is designed to work on the espresso beans without being fully monitored as compared to the manual espresso machine.
-It not only takes shorter time but also does away with the headache and frustration that is accompanied with dealing with the manual machine.
+The semi-automatic espresso machine is designed to work on the espresso beans without being fully monitored as compared to the manual espresso machine.
+It not only takes a shorter time but also does away with the headache and frustration that is accompanied by dealing with the manual machine.
 It controls the pressure and temperature exerted on the beans, also regulating the time on the coffee beans.
-However, you will have to choose the duration of time you want it to spend on extraction of the coffee beans which bears main difference between the semi-automatic and the super automatic.
+However, you will have to choose the duration of time you want it to spend on the extraction of the coffee beans, which bears the main difference between the semi-automatic and the super-automatic.